cybercongress/go-cyber/docs/cyberd.md

 verifications of computations < computations + verifications of computations
 ```

-Hence we will not be able to achieve ideal consensus computer ever.
+Hence we will not be able to achieve an ideal consensus computer ever.
+CAP theorem and scalability trilemma also prove this statement.

 But this theory can work as a performance indicator of a consensus computer.

-Our current implementation is a 64 bit consensus computer for relevance of 64 byte string space that is as far from ideal at least as 1/146.
+Our current implementation is a 64-bit consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146.

-We must bind computational, storage and bandwidth supply of relevance machine with maximised demand of queries.
-Computation and storage in case of basic relevance machine can be easily predicted based on bandwidth, but bandwidth require limiting mechanism.
+We must bind computational, storage and bandwidth supply of relevance machine with maximized demand of queries.
+Computation and storage in case of basic relevance machine can be easily predicted based on bandwidth, but bandwidth requires a limiting mechanism.

 Bandwidth limiting mechanism is work in progress.
-Current notes on implementation are in [the /docs](https://github.com/cybercongress/cyberd/blob/master/docs/bandwidth.md).
+Current notes on implementation are in [the docs](https://github.com/cybercongress/cyberd/blob/master/docs/bandwidth.md).

 So agents must have CYB tokens in accordance to their will of learning the knowledge graph.
-But proposed mechanics of CYB tokens work not only as spam protection but as economic regulation mechanism to align ability of validators to process knowledge graph and market demand for processing.
+But proposed mechanics of CYB tokens work not only as spam protection but as the economic regulation mechanism to align the ability of validators to process knowledge graph and market demand for processing.

 ## Relevance machine